Lady of the Green Kirtle: The Green Lady and the White Witch

 The story never makes clear who the Green Lady really is or where she comes from.
 The Silver Chair includes her among several "Northern Witches", a group that evidently also includes Jadis, the White Witch.
-Some readers believe that Jadis and the Lady of The Green Kirtle are the same person.
+Some readers believe that Jadis and the Lady of the Green Kirtle are the same person.
 Jadis, however, is slain by Aslan centuries earlier in The Lion, the Witch, and the Wardrobe, and Lewis never describes her being brought back to life.

 The speculation is probably reinforced by the set of character sketches included in some later editions of the books.
 One sketch describes Jadis as "completely evil, even in The Silver Chair."
 Since it is the Lady of the Green Kirtle who appears in The Silver Chair, some conclude that this must refer to the Green Lady.
+This theory has influenced adaptations of the books; for example, actress Barbara Kellerman portrayed both the White Witch and the Lady of the Green Kirtle in the BBC series The Chronicles of Narnia.
 The character sketches, however, are recent additions to the books; they were not written by Lewis, and, in this regard, are not supported by Lewis's text.
 Lewis scholar Peter Schakel even writes that the character sketch "states incorrectly that the Queen of Underland is an embodiment of Jadis".

 The mechanics of how Jadis could return are never made clear, since she is killed at the end of The Lion, the Witch and the Wardrobe, her last chronological appearance in the books.
 In Prince Caspian, Nikabrik and his companions suggest that the White Witch could be resurrected – "who ever heard of a witch that really died?"
 In Lewis's text this plan is never put to the test, though the Walden Media film adaptation introduces a ritual that begins to pull Jadis back to life before the spell is broken.
-The Magician's Nephew, written as a prequel to the Narnia series, relates that Jadis gained immortality by eating a magic apple; but except for the LeFay fragment, this book was written after Prince Caspian was finished.
+The Magician's Nephew, written as a prequel to the Narnia series, relates that Jadis gained immortality by eating a magic apple; but most of this prequel was written after Prince Caspian was finished.
 While it is possible that Lewis meant this to give a route to reincarnating Jadis, the text never follows up on it.